duncan3dc/sonos/README.md

 * getControllers(): array - Returns an array of Controller instances, one instance per group of speakers
 * getControllerByRoom(string $room): Controller - Returns a Controller instance for the speaker assigned as coordinator of the specified room name
 * getPlaylists(): array - Returns an array of playlists, where the key is the playlist id and the value is the title of the playlist
-* getPlaylist(string $id): array - Returns an array of tracks on the playlist, using an id returned by getPlaylists()
+* getPlaylist(string $playlist): array - Returns an array of tracks on the playlist, using a playlist id returned by getPlaylists()
-* addToPlaylist(string $id, mixed $tracks [, int $position]): boolean - Add a track to a playlist, optionally specifying the position, by default it will add the track to the end.
+* addToPlaylist(string $playlist, mixed $tracks [, int $position]): boolean - Add a track to a playlist, optionally specifying the position, by default it will add the track to the end.
 Tracks are specified using the URI, and multiple tracks can be added by passing $tracks as an array of URIs
+* removeFromPlaylist(string $playlist, mixed $positions): boolean - Remove tracks from a playlist by their zero-indexed position.
+A single track can be removed or multiple by passing an array of positions

 Speaker Class